kedx/matlab_script/README.md

 ###Description of source files

-cut.m is used to plot a 1D line figure. draw.m is used to plot a  2D contour plot figure. den_log.m is used to plot a  2D contour plot figure in log10. en.m is used to plot a energy spectrum figure. seps.m is used to save figures in 'eps' or 'pdf' formats. lv.m is used to list variables in the selected datafile. gd.m is used to read the SDF file. x_px is used to plot phase space.
+cut.m is used to plot a 1D line figure.

+draw.m is used to plot a  2D contour plot figure.

+den_log.m is used to plot a  2D contour plot figure in log10.

+en.m is used to plot a energy spectrum figure.

+seps.m is used to save figures in 'eps' or 'pdf' formats.

+lv.m is used to list variables in the selected datafile.

+gd.m is used to read the SDF file.

+x_px is used to plot phase space.

 ###Finally

 This program is under programming and unfinished.
-Welcome to tell bugs to me and help improve this program.
+Welcome to tell me the bugs and help improve this program.